chinchalinchin/elara/src/source/03_research/00_palindromes.rst

 Inversion
 ^^^^^^^^^

-Informally, the *Inverse* of a String is the reversed sequence of Characters in the String.
+Informally, the *Inverse* of a String is the reversed sequence of Characters in a String.
 The goal of this section is to define this notion precisely.
 In the process, the motivation for this definition will be elucidated.

 **Definition 1.2.1: String Inversion** Let *s* be a string with length *l(s)*.
 Let *𝔞*:sub:`i` be the *i*:sup:`th` character of the String *s*.
 Let **N**:sub:`s` be the set,